Hardware Reference Data

 You can use BMC Discovery hardware reference data to:

-• Identify servers, host containers or hardware containers that can be expanded in situations where space is a constraining factor in the data center.
+• Identify servers, host containers, or hardware containers that can be expanded when space is a constraining factor in the data center.

-• Identify server, host container or hardware container refresh / rationalization candidates in situations where cooling is a constraining factor in the data center.
+• Identify server, host container, or hardware container refresh/rationalization candidates when cooling is a constraining factor in the data center.

-• Identify server, host container or hardware container refresh / rationalization candidates in situations where power is a constraining factor in the data center.
+• Identify server, host container, or hardware container refresh/rationalization candidates when power is a constraining factor in the data center.

-Viewing Hardware Reference Data in the Discovery UI
+Hardware Reference Data in the BMC Discovery UI

 HostToHRD2.png

-Click any of the links in the Hardware Reference Data overview to reach the Hardware Reference Data page:
+To open the Hardware Reference Data page, click any of the links in the Hardware Reference Data overview.

 HRDNode.png